 Configuring Valid HTTPS for FNM Manager

-, which prevents changing the port directly to enable HTTPS on the main server.
-To solve this, it is recommended to set up a reverse proxy with Nginx, allowing the service to be exposed on port 443
+FNM Manager runs on port 8081, which prevents changing the port directly to enable HTTPS on the main server.
+To solve this, it is recommended to set up a reverse proxy with Nginx, allowing the service to be exposed on port 443 with a valid SSL certificate.

 Prerequisites